My Last: Theme

 Sean described the song as a "real great party song."

 Music video

-The music video was shot in West Hollywood, California on March 18, 2011.
+The music video was shot in West Hollywood, California on March 8, 2011.
 The music video is directed by TAJ Stansberry and features cameos by former GOOD Music artist Kid Cudi and current GOOD Music artist Teyana Taylor.
 It debuted on VEVO on March 24, 2011.
+The music video on YouTube has received over 70 million views as of May 2024.

 Critical reception

 Critical reception of the song has been mostly positive with praise going to the chorus and Sean's verses.
 Chicago Now described the song as featuring a memorable chorus, memorable verses, and a universal theme praising Big Sean's verses.
 DJBooth.net also praised Sean's lyrical abilities.